RVN91/MicroMorph/README.md

 ## Usage

 Run MicroMorph.exe.
-An unfinished documentation is avaialble in the "documentation.odf" with an explanation of the most critical features.
+An unfinished documentation is available in the "documentation.odf" with an explanation of the most critical features.

 ## Algorithms